yozlet/randomrandom/README.md

 * [Esperanto Wikipedia article](http://eo.wikipedia.org/wiki/Speciala%C4%B5o:Hazarda_pa%C4%9Do)
 * [Yahoo!
 Answers: Newest questions](https://answers.yahoo.com/answer) (this is not technically a randomiser, but serves the same purposes)

 _(NOTE: I omitted the [random subreddit link](http://www.reddit.com/r/random) because I just couldn't face it.
-Feel free to fork and reinstate, but you do so at the risk to your own placidity.)_
+Feel free to fork and reinstate, but you do so at the risk of severe unhappiness.)_

 ## How to use this in your browser